 There are alternatives to Dropbox that have communication built-in.
 This is where conversations can take place about the visual media, about how to use content, and about everyday projects or events.
 Instructions can be sent with media, and standardized metatags can be added to media, so each asset becomes a dynamic visual object.
 So much messaging happens outside of Dropbox, and it’s valuable to have that communication take place on the same platform as the media sharing.

-Sharing Media With Dropbox for Use on Mobile Devices
+Sharing Pictures With Dropbox for Use on Mobile Devices

 This ‘camera-roll’ experience is not the experience that Dropbox delivers, and there are alternatives that make a visual mobile experience far better.
 Users want the same native experience as browsing a camera roll, and that’s what an alternative like Greenfly offers.
 A lot of work happens on mobile, so when sharing visual media specifically, it should deliver an optimized mobile experience.

 We love Dropbox.
-It’s a great solution for file sharing and cloud storage.
+It’s a fantastic solution for file sharing and cloud storage for enterprises and small teams.
 We couldn’t live without it for syncing files between computers, between home and office and while traveling.
-We use Dropbox a lot, and we’re aware of the shortcomings when it comes to media assets because our customers have come to us for an alternate solution.
-They’ve outgrown Dropbox for media.
-Social media and media asset exchange is a critical business issue for them — they depend on sharing media with customers, partners, ambassadors and influencers.
-Large groups who all need real-time access to media files.
+At Greenfly, we use Dropbox a lot, and we’re that’s one of the reasons we’re aware of the shortcomings of Dropbox public folders — especially when it comes to media assets — because our customers have come to us for a high-functioning alternative solution.

-These enterprises organizations recall the issues that made sharing photos and videos with Dropbox difficult, if not downright impossible.
+These enterprises and organizations recall the issues that made sharing photos and videos with Dropbox difficult, if not downright impossible.
 They need group management — Greenfly does that better than anyone.
-Metadata is essential — Greenfly preserves and reads it.
-They need sharing to social, share requests, messaging, and stats.
+Media file metadata and tags are both essential — Greenfly preserves this information and reads it to make searching, browsing, and access so much faster.
+When someone needs sharing to social media, Drobox just doesn’t offer functionality like share requests, peer-to-peer messaging, or stats on what was shared.
 Dropbox remains integral for many Greenfly customers, too.
-It’s their cloud storage platform, a clearinghouse for any and all media, but they use the Dropbox API to pull these files into Greenfly to organize, label and share that media with the world.
+It’s their primary cloud storage platform, a clearinghouse for any and all media, but they use the Greenfly +Connect integration with Dropbox to pull these Dropbox files into Greenfly to organize, label and share that media with their advocates, athletes and groups.

-The telltale sign is that even a case study that Dropbox has on their website, Lonely Planet, notes that Lonely Planet uses their own home-built tools for storing and curating media assets.
+The telltale sign is that even a case study that Dropbox has on their website, Lonely Planet, notes that Lonely Planet uses its own home-built tools for storing and curating media assets.
 That’s just not what Dropbox was designed for.
-It’s time to look into Dropbox alternatives.
+It’s time to look into Dropbox photo-sharing alternatives.